ACADEMIC REGULATIONS

 Graduation with General College Honors

-A student who has completed 60 credits at The American University of Rome may be considered for graduation honors.
 Students with a cumulative GPA of 3.90 or higher will be graduated Summa Cum Laude.
 Students with a GPA of at least 3.75 but less than 3.90 will be graduated Magna Cum Laude.
 Students with a GPA of at least 3.50 but less than 3.75 will be graduated Cum Laude.
 The Valedictorian is the Bachelor’s degree recipient with the highest cumulative grade point average based on the last 45 credits taken at AUR.
-The Student must have earned at least 60 credits at The American University of Rome and have all courses completed and reported for calculation of the final cumulative GPA by Commencement Day.
+The student must have all courses completed and reported for calculation of the final cumulative GPA by Commencement Day.

 Graduation with Honors in the Major